 Setting up Node-RED

 Now that you have sensors running, we need a way to do something useful with that data.
 In the past your options tended to be either A) Hire a developer, or B) Use some proprietary software that probably costs additional money on top of the hardware you’ve already purchased.
 Our dislike of these options is largely what led us to start building for Node-RED.
 If you’ve never used it before, I have great news!
 It’s free, open source, and simple.
 It works on Windows, Linux and Mac, and is constantly being developed and improved.
 Seeing no need to reinvent the wheel, I’ll point you to the excellent documentation already available for Installing Node-RED.
-Once that’s done, you’ll need to enter your command line, or Power Shell for Windows users, navigate to the directory Node-RED is installed in, and type “npm i ncd-red-wireless node-red-dashboard“.
+Once that’s done, you’ll need to enter your command line, or Power Shell for Windows users, navigate to the directory Node-RED is installed in (~/.node-red), and type “npm i ncd-red-wireless node-red-dashboard“.
 This will install the nodes required to receive data from your wireless sensors and visualize it, and you can start Node-RED once this is done. ***You will likely see several “ERR” messages dump out during this step, these come from some dependency modules and should not affect the usability of this package at all, you can ignore them 99% of the time***

 Setting up the nodes